adrianba/jekyll-adrianba.net/_posts/2021-03-09-ubuntu-latest-git.md

 git version 2.30.2.windows.1
 ```

-I found this "hot-to" page that describes how to
+I found this description of how to
 [Install latest Git on Ubuntu-based Linux distributions](https://itsfoss.com/install-git-ubuntu/)
 by adding a new apt repository that tracks the latest version of `git`.
 Now I have
 the latest version installed.